 Dandelion Facts

-A special air bubble forms on top of the filaments above the seed to help keep it in the air for longer.
+A special air bubble forms on top of the filaments above the seed to help keep it in the air longer.

 The word dandelion means lion’s tooth.

-Dandelion seeds are produced asexually, they don’t need to be pollinated.
+Dandelion seeds are produced asexually, so they don’t need to be pollinated.
 This means all dandelions are genetically identical to their parent plant.

 Dandelion flowers close up at night.